-Jackets
+Shoes Jackets

-Only Dorado Academy jackets, sweaters, and/or hoodies will be permitted.
+Pre-K to 12th grades: socks and sneakers or tennis shoes Only Dorado Academy jackets, sweaters, and/or hoodies will be permitted.

 All uniforms must be the officially authorized school uniform with the school logo from the established uniform provider.
 No other uniform will be permitted to be worn to school.